-With Big Data, schools can track their students' performance across several disciplines both at an individual and collective level and develop relevant solutions to assist in progress.
+With Big Data, schools can track their students' performance across several disciplines both at an individual and collective level and benefit from eLearning software development to assist in progress.
 Records of past performances help in predicting future performances and faced with potential failure, institutions can use Big Data analysis to make timely positive interventions that add value to their students' personal development.

 4. Dynamic learning programs

 With more than 20 million students enrolling in US Colleges as at fall 2017, and the number increasing every year, colleges are finding it hard to keep up with the infrastructure requirements.
 With Big Data and other modern technologies, however, they can register thousands of students in structured online courses, known as Massive Open Online Courses in academic circles without having to build a single lecture hall.
 This reduces costs for both the students and schools, boosts performance and ensures greater access to education.

 What's more, having well-managed analytics systems can help institutions to customize learning programs based on individual learners abilities and performance.
 Thus, slow learners can move at their own pace while the fast learners get ahead as opposed to the current situation where they all move in sync.